 | Type | Cord Operated |

-Prices are shown on each product page for both sizes and all three finishes.
-For project quantities, specification support, or conservation enquiries, call us on 0333 987 4452 or use the contact form on our website.
+Prices are shown on each product page.
+For project quantities, specification advice, or a formal quotation, please call 0333 987 4452 or use the contact form.

 Yes.
 Cast iron airbricks are frequently specified for listed buildings and conservation area properties precisely because they replicate the material and pattern of the original Victorian and Edwardian ventilation grilles.
 Local conservation officers and building control typically accept like-for-like cast iron replacements without objection.
 We can provide product specifications and material datasheets to support applications.